elek/segmentloop/README.md

+# Segment loop

+Helper to count distribution of segments in the database of [Storj](https://github.com/storj/storj) Distributed Storage Cloud

 Segment loop is a standalone (!) segment loop to do various calculation on segments table which are not possible with SQL.